Robert Tresilian: Reputation and family

 The charges against Tresilian had consisted of more than simply treason.
 He was a highly unpopular judge, and among his crimes was also corruption.
 Several cases were presented from Cornwall and Devon, where the judge had abused his powers to advance his own fortune.
 Tresilian and his wife Emmaline (Emma) had a son, John, and at least two daughters.
 Through his marriage, but also through corrupt dealings, he acquired great tracts of land in Berkshire, Buckinghamshire, Oxfordshire and Cornwall.
 His land was forfeited at his death but, his son's objections notwithstanding, much of it was regained by John Hawley the elder, a merchant and privateer from Dartmouth who purchased the estates from the Crown.
 Tresilian's widow Emma married John Colshull of Cornwall MP.

 In the 1720s, Jonathan Swift, in his vehement attack on William Whitshed, Lord Chief Justice of Ireland, cited Tresilian and William Scroggs as equivalent examples of judicial corruption.

+In 1774, Thomas Jefferson, a Founding Father of the United States mentioned Tresilian in his tract, A Summary View of the Rights of British America, on the proper use of dissolution of parliament and other exercises of government power between at the time, the Thirteen Colonies (which would become soon the United States) and historical Kingdom of Great Britain.